mr-ice/stamper/README.md

 # TS - Timestamp Input

+Copyright (C) 2025 Michael Rice <michael@ricelan.org>

+This file is part of TS.
+See the COPYING file for license terms.

 A C implementation of the `ts` command from moreutils that adds timestamps to the beginning of each line of input, or optionally reformats timestamps in the input.